|

 Prospects

-The China economy demonstrates resilience and steady signs of recovery momentum, though it faces headwinds from a prolonged property downturn, subdued domestic consumption, caution business sentiment, geopolitical tensions and imposition of tariffs.
-A series of ongoing stimulus policies as well as fiscal and monetary easing measures in mainland aim to stabilise the property sector and revitalize the consumption, supporting sustained high-quality steady economic growth in China.
-These are expected to boost market sentiment, spur domestic demand and bolster business activities, underpinning leasing activities of retail and office sectors.
+The Chinese economy continues to demonstrate resilience and signs of steady recovery, despite ongoing challenges from a weak property market, subdued domestic consumption, cautious business sentiment and geopolitical tensions.
+In response, Chinese Mainland has introduced a range of stimulus measures, including fiscal and monetary easing policies to stabilise the property sector and revitalise consumption.
+These measures are expected to support sustained high-quality, technology-driven economic growth and positively influence market sentiment, spur domestic demand and bolster business activities, thereby underpinning leasing activities in the retail and office sectors.

-In Beijing, the retail market is expected to face a downward cycle in leasing demand and rent owing to stalled demand and weakened retailer performance, as consumers remain cautions on non-essential spending.
-However, supportive policies and efforts are expected to improve consumer spending and gradually unlock consumption potential.
-In response, the Group will implement a multifaceted strategy to maintain occupancy and recurring revenue.
-This will include refining leasing and marketing approaches, optimizing tenant mix and redefining retail space operations to better fulfil local consumer needs.
-The Group will also adopt competitive, flexible rental strategies to attract new retailers/tenants and retain existing retailers/tenants.
+In Beijing, the retail market is expected to gradually stabilise, with vacancy rates declining steadily and rentals improving, following a prolonged period of high supply and rising vacancy.
+In the face of cautious consumer spending and weakened retailer performance, the Group will continue to implement a multifaceted strategy to maintain occupancy and recurring revenue.
+This will include refining leasing and marketing approaches, optimising tenant mix and redefining retail space operations to better meet local consumer needs.
+The Group will also adopt competitive, flexible rental strategies to attract new tenants and retain existing ones.

-Shenzhen is poised to remain a pioneer in economic and digital competitiveness as premier special economic zone and global hub for innovation, entrepreneurship and advanced technology with high-quality development under official support and stimulus policy, particularly Nanshan District as high-end, tech-centric area.
-In addition, the development of transportation network and infrastructure projects in Shenzhen stimulates intra-city and intercity connections, solidifying its role as the driving impetus for the sustainable growth and development of Guangdong-Hong Kong Macao Greater Bay Area.
+Shenzhen is well-positioned to remain a pioneer in economic and digital competitiveness, building on its status as a premier special economic zone and global hub for innovation, entrepreneurship, and advanced technology.
+With continued official support and stimulus policies, particularly in the high-end, tech-centric Nanshan District, the city is expected to play a pivotal role in driving the sustainable growth and development of the Guangdong-Hong Kong-Macao Greater Bay Area.

-The Group will continue to act proactively for safeguarding the best interests of the Company in relation to Zhen Wah and its assets in respect of Historical Disputes.
-It will continue to adopt the best available measures and take expedient action to protect the Company’s best interests.
-The Group will continue to seek PRC legal advice and to further strive for the best interest of the Group in relation to Zhen Wah and its assets.
+The Group will continue to act proactively to safeguard the Company’s interests in relation to Zhen Wah and its assets in connection with the Historical Disputes.
+It will pursue the best available measures and take timely action as appropriate, while continuing to seek PRC legal advice to protect and advance the Group’s position.

-Simultaneously, the Group will continue to work closely with the relevant authorities and parties to explore various development options to optimise the future development value of the Land in alignment with city planning and the projects of adjacent opera house and infrastructure for the best interests of the Company and its shareholders.
+At the same time, the Group will maintain close collaboration with relevant authorities and other relevant parties to explore various development options, with the aim of optimising the future development value of the Land in alignment with city planning and adjacent infrastructure projects including the opera house, so as to maximise value for the Company and its shareholders.

 Appreciation